peterle95/cub3d/README.md

 - Ray casting algorithm for 3D perspective
 - DDA (Digital Differential Analysis) for ray calculations

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements

 - Inspired by Wolfenstein 3D and the raycasting techniques developed by id Software
-- Based on the 42 School curriculum project specifications
+- Based on the 42 School curriculum project specifications in collaboration with [Leon Worden](https://github.com/crispPacketTriangle)